 Sarah Elwell (Boyce) is the Associate Director of Operations for Science at Harvard University.
 As a research technician in the lab, she studied the connectivity of Caribbean stomatopods, dispersal of Emerita sand crabs along the Pacific Coast, morphological and the genetic identification of Indo-Pacific stomatopod larvae.

 Sam joined the lab as a Ph.D. student in 2010.
 She studies how behavior, ecology and life history influence realized dispersal and population connectivity, particularly in the context of fisheries and marine ecosystem conservation and management.
 Her thesis focuses on evolution and connectivity of big fin reef squid (Sepioteuthis cf. lessoniana) and other commercially important squid, as detailed on her website.
 She received her B.A. in Organismal Biology and Ecology from Scripps College, and spent a year in Indonesia as a Fulbright Fellow.
-She finished her PhD in December 2015 and is now a postdoctoral fellow at NCEAS.
+After she finished her PhD in December 2015 she did a postdoctoral fellowship at NCEAS and is now a Research Scientist at Arizona State University evaluating the social and ecological impacts of conservation programs.
+Learn more about Sam HERE.
 Contact

 A graduate of Cornell University, Benita complete her M.S. thesis in 2007 on the phylogeography of of sea cucumbers in Indonesia, where they severely overfished.
 She is presently working for Outward Bound in Hong Kong